loglux/auto-math-for-obsidian/README.md

 - **Rules file path** – defaults to `.obsidian/plugins/auto-math/auto-math.rules.json`.

+- **Smart Limits** – context‑aware expansions for ∫ (disabled by default, enable in settings if needed).

 - **Reload / Create / Open** – reload or open your external rules file.

 - **Debug logs** – show extra information in the developer console.